processing/processing-pi-website/content/tutorial/camera/index.md

 - Timelapse rigs
 - and more

-(Video of some filters / sketches in action?)
+TODO: Video of some filters / sketches in action?
+[GH: some image of suggested hardware?]

 Of course this is just a short glimpse of what's possible.
 The knowledge you gain in this tutorial should enable you to create your own projects using camera input in Processing on Raspberry Pi.